Director: Joe Cornish

 The Kid Who Would Be King starts off in similar territory, with school bullies using their strength and size to hurt and rob smaller kids in the playground, and again, these are characters that we’re supposed to care about later on in the film.
 The difference is, this time I did.
 Cornish has learned that a little backstory goes a long way to explaining why seemingly bad kids do the stuff they do.

 I remember the King Arthur legend from my youth; well, enough to nod when certain key points come up or characters arrive, so it did make me smile to see how many little references are buried in this film.
 Not just in the script but in visuals and set designs too.

 The young leads may prove off-putting for many fantasy fans, even though they’re dealing with the same issues teenage and even grown-up heroes are still dealing with.
-There is a good deal of wish-fulfilment in many SFF fans, so those who dream of finding themselves in Han Solo’s shoes (and Princess Leia’s arms), probably don’t dream of being a short, bullied twelve year-old, so this film may have trouble earning back its budget, which is a shame, because it’s really quite impressive and the sort of thing I wish got made more often in Blighty.
+There is a good deal of wish-fulfillment in many SFF fans, so those who dream of finding themselves in Han Solo’s shoes (and Princess Leia’s arms), probably don’t dream of being short, bullied twelve-year-old, so this film may have trouble earning back its budget, which is a shame because it’s really quite impressive and the sort of thing I wish got made more often in Blighty.

 So good on you, Joe – this is epic.
 The days of ‘it might look a bit crap but that’s because we make it ourselves are firmly behind you.
 Come on, who gets that reference?